 Table 6.
-Number of expected oceanic whitetip shark mortalities over five years, based on the estimate of anticipated future exposures in the Guam, CNMI, and MHI bottomfish fisheries (see also Table 5), and the estimated post-release mortality values.
+Number of expected oceanic whitetip shark interactions over five years, based on the estimate of anticipated future exposures in the Guam, CNMI, and MHI bottomfish fisheries (see also Table 5), and the estimated resulting mortalities assuming mortalities rates between 10 and 16% rounded up to the next highest integer.
+Numbers in parentheses are the unrounded numbers of mortalities (all less than one).

-Fishery Predicted number of interactions over 5 years Mortality estimate (25%)
+Fishery Predicted number of interactions over 5 years Mortality estimate (10 to 16%)

-Guam 1 (0.25) 1
+Guam 1 1 (0.10 to 0.16)

-CNMI 4 (1.00) 1
+CNMI 4 1 (0.40 to 0.64)

-MHI 2 (0.50) 1
+MHI 2 1 (0.20 to 0.32)

-Table 6 shows the number of predicted interactions per fishery over five years, and applies a mortality value of 25% based on the best available scientific and commercial data.
-Applying the 25% overall mortality rate to the number of predicted interactions results in a mortality estimate of one individual each for the Guam, CNMI, and MHI bottomfish fisheries for a total of three mortalities over the five year interval.
-While these results are in decimals, rounding occurred at the very end of our calculations in order to properly account for the individual.
+Table 6 shows the number of predicted interactions per fishery over five years, and applies mortality estimates between 10 and 16% based on the best available scientific and commercial data.
+Applying this range of mortality rates to the number of predicted interactions results in a mortality estimate of one individual each for the Guam, CNMI, and MHI bottomfish fisheries for a total of three mortalities over the five year interval.
+While these results are in decimals, rounding occurred at the end of our calculations in order to properly account for the individual.
 These three predicted mortalities are a very small proportion of the population, as discussed in Integration and Synthesis below, and are not expected to substantively diminish the population.